ArtyomVorontsov/ReactCarousel/README.md

 ## Description:
 This is a  customisable and responsive  component which bring carousel functionality to your react project.

-React Carousel Component SandBox
+## React Carousel Component SandBox
 To try carousel component you need to have installed nodejs and download code from GitHub repo, then open it with IDE and run in terminal command npm install, npm will install all important packages.
-To start project on localhost:8080 you need to type npm start in terminal, to build use npm run build
+To start project on localhost:8080 you need to type npm start in terminal, to build use npm run build.

 ## Usage:
 Carousel have a cards which is entity which will be contain your HTML inside, you can create your own card or use predefined types of cards.